Partakithware/Sakere/README.md

 >Update 2.3 out, several updates.
 Download the repo and make sure first thing to extract the /frontend/fonts.zip into the frontend directory where it sits.
 >Then you can delete the fonts.zip and you should have a /fonts/ directory and index.html

 Working on Update 2.4: Currently adding option to edit metadata/posters/backdrops!
+Update 2.3.4 pushed which has basic metadata editing already.

 ## Features